KastnerRG/Read_the_docs/docs/project5.rst

   - .bit and .hwh files
   - FM.ipynb host file

 **Report:** For this project, you must submit a report the throughput with 1 page for each function from section 4.
 You may add figures, diagrams, tables, or charts to describe your architectures with a short paragraph explaining them.
 No questions; no answers.
 Just explain your design.
 We will check if your final FM Demodulation functions are functionally correct (they pass their test benches).
 The report will help us to understand your design.
-You also can use this report to explain your work for bonus part (check the grading section).
+You also can use this report to explain your work for the bonus question if you choose to pursue it (check the grading section).

 7) Grading Rubric
 -----------------